imacfoan/DASS_DSM/docs/index.md

 <img src="images/gifs/other_options.gif" style="width: 50%; border: 4px solid #6D009D;" />

-The code, as well as the output and answers, have interactive buttons which can reveal or hide the content.
-One additional feature of the R code is that it can be copied and pasted directly in your R console or script by clicking on the following icon:
+The code, as well as the output and answers are provided at the end of each section.
+The R code can be copied and pasted directly in your R console or script by clicking on the following icon:

 <img src="images/snips/copy.png" style="width: 20%;" />